 - On the next tab, choose Select groups to include, and then choose the groups to which you want to assign this ring.

-- Once you are done, choose Select to complete the assignment.
+- When finished, choose Select to complete the assignment.

 Update compliance reporting